Regulations about PGR professional development and research training

 PGR6.2.1R PGRs on MPhil, PhD, MPhil and DPhil by publication awards may apply to use accredited learning to contribute towards some, or occasionally all, of the accredited training requirement of the award for which they are registered where the Faculty Research Degrees Committee (FRDC) has agreed that this is appropriate for that individual.

-PGR6.2.2R The Graduate School has established procedures for the scrutiny and verification of applications for recognition of accredited learning from PGRs in this respect.
+PGR6.2.2R The Graduate School has established procedures for the scrutiny and verification of applications for recognition of accredited learning (AL) from PGRs in this respect.

 PGR6.3 Recognition of prior experiential learning (AEL)